Rwenzori Mountains

-The Ruwenzori, also spelled Rwenzori and Rwenjura, or Rwenzururu are a range of mountains in eastern equatorial Africa, located on the border between Uganda and the Democratic Republic of the Congo.
+The Rwenzori (also known as the Ruwenzori, Rwenzururu or Rwenjura) are a range of mountains in eastern equatorial Africa, located on the border between Uganda and the Democratic Republic of the Congo.
 The highest peak of the Ruwenzori reaches 5109 m, and the range's upper regions are permanently snow-capped and glaciated.
 Rivers fed by mountain streams form one of the sources of the Nile.
 Because of this, European explorers linked the Ruwenzori with the legendary Mountains of the Moon, claimed by the Greek scholar Ptolemy as the source of the Nile.
 Virunga National Park in eastern DR Congo and Rwenzori Mountains National Park in southwestern Uganda are located within the range.

 Geology

 The mountains formed about three million years ago in the late Pliocene epoch and are the result of an uplifted block of crystalline rocks including gneiss, amphibolite, granite and quartzite.

 The Rwenzori mountains are the highest non-volcanic, non-orogenic mountains in the world.

 This uplift divided the paleolake Obweruka and created three of the present-day African Great Lakes: Lake Albert, Lake Edward, and Lake George.

 The range is about 120 km long and 65 km wide.
 It consists of six massifs separated by deep gorges: Mount Stanley (5109 m), Mount Speke (4890 m), Mount Baker (4843 m), Mount Emin (4798 m), Mount Gessi (4715 m) and Mount Luigi di Savoia (4627 m).
 Mount Stanley has several subsidiary summits, with Margherita Peak being the highest point.